brentvollebregt/nitratine.net/posts/auto-py-to-exe/post.md

 ![Converting](/posts/auto-py-to-exe/converting.png)

 ## Response
-I really wanted to get this project out there so I released a YouTube video demonstrating how to setup and use the interface (video above).
-A day later I made a post in the /r/Python sub reddit titled ["Auto Py to Exe is Complete"](https://www.reddit.com/r/Python/comments/84kwb8/auto_py_to_exe_is_complete/).
+I really wanted to get this project out there so I released a YouTube video demonstrating how to set up and use the interface (video above).
+A day later I made a post in the /r/Python subreddit titled ["Auto Py to Exe is Complete"](https://www.reddit.com/r/Python/comments/84kwb8/auto_py_to_exe_is_complete/).
-To my surprisement the next morning (about 7 hours) I had more than 300 upvotes which to me was a big thing.
+To my surprise, the next morning (about 7 hours) I had more than 300 upvotes which to me was a big thing.
 I had many replies which I took time to read and reply to.
-About 44 hours later the post finally lost it's top place on the subreddit and the post is sitting at 454 points with 12.1k views and 75 comments.
+About 44 hours later the post finally lost its top place on the subreddit and the post is sitting at 454 points with 12.1k views and 75 comments.
 I can't believe how big this got and it means a lot to me when I saw people thanking me for the project.
-When the couple of issues came to the Github repo I realised people do care about this and I was quick to fix these.
+When a couple of issues came to the Github repo I realised people do care about this and I was quick to fix these.
 Once again, thank you for the support; I loved making this project.